Adding DNS records to a DNS Zone

 You can add many records at once.

-When the process if finished, click on the
+When the process has finished, click on the

 Commit DNS changes button.
 It will take a few minutes to apply changes to the DNS system.
 Although DNS propagation might take a bit longer.